Kenneth S. Fellman, Partner

 Phone Number: 303-320-6100

 Ken Fellman is Vice President of Kissinger & Fellman, P.C.
 His practice emphasizes local government representation, particularly telecommunications, local government and utilities law.
-Ken has represented local governments, non-profit organizations and governmental associations nationwide in connection with cable television franchising, enforcement actions, deployment of community broadband networks, public safety communications issues, communications service contracts, and gas and electric utility franchising.
-He also works with local governments in connection with telecommunications tax matters, the development of communications policy documents, rights of way management, tower and antenna siting, infrastructure development, litigation, and administrative proceedings before the Federal Communications Commission (FCC) and Public Utilities Commission, and other related telecommunications, utilities and land use issues.
+Ken has represented local governments, non-profit organizations and governmental associations nationwide in connection with cable television franchising, deployment of community broadband networks, tower and antenna siting, public safety communications issues, communications service contracts, and gas and electric utility franchising.
+He also works with local governments in connection with telecommunications tax matters, the development of communications policy, rights of way management, infrastructure development, litigation, and administrative proceedings before the Federal Communications Commission (FCC) and Public Utilities Commission, and other related telecommunications, utilities and land use issues.

-In his general municipal government practice, Ken serves as City Attorney for the City of Cherry Hills Village, Colorado.
-He represents the EAGLE-Net Alliance, a recipient of a federal Recovery Act grant to construct a statewide broadband network that will connect all of Colorado's 178 school districts.
+Ken represents the EAGLE-Net Alliance, a recipient of a Recovery Act grant to construct a statewide broadband network connecting Colorado schools, libraries and local government communities; the Colorado Communications and Utility Alliance; and the Colorado Government Association of Information Technology.
+In his general municipal government practice, he has served as a city, town and county attorney in multiple Colorado jurisdictions.
 He is also an adjunct professor at the University Of Colorado College Of Law, where he teaches Telecommunications Law and Policy.

-Ken is immediate Past President of the National Association of Telecommunications Officers and Advisors (NATOA).
-He was honored to receive NATOA's 2006 President's Award, and to be chosen as NATOA's 1998 Member of the Year.
-In 2011, NATOA made him a Life Member.
-Ken served as the Mayor of Arvada, Colorado from 1999 - 2007, and as an at large member of the Arvada City Council from 1993 - 1999.
+Ken is a Past President (2009-2011) of the National Association of Telecommunications Officers and Advisors (NATOA).
+A prior recipient of NATOA’s President’s Award (2006), and Member of the Year (1998), he was named a Life Member of NATOA in 2011.
+Ken served as Mayor of Arvada, Colorado from 1999 – 2007, and as an at large member of City Council from 1993 – 1999.
 He received the Pioneer Award from the Arvada Chamber of Commerce in 2011, recognizing exemplary contributions to the community over an extended period of time.
-In 2004 during Arvada's centennial celebration, Ken was chosen as one of the 100 most influential citizens in the City's history.
-In 2007, 2010, 2011 and 2012, Ken was named as one of Law & Politics' Colorado Super Lawyers, a list that represents the top 5 percent of Colorado attorneys.
-He received the Colorado Public Health Association's Award for Legislative Excellence in 2005, and was named Public Health Champion in 2007 by the Jefferson County Department of Health and Environment.
+In 2004 during Arvada’s centennial celebration, Ken was chosen as one of the 100 most influential citizens in the City’s history.
+In 2007, and 2010 - 2014, Ken was named as one of Law & Politics’ Colorado Super Lawyers, a list that represents the top 5 percent of Colorado attorneys.
+He received the Colorado Public Health Association’s Award for Legislative Excellence in 2005, and was named Public Health Champion in 2007 by the Jefferson County Department of Health and Environment.

-Ken Fellman is also a past president of the Continental Divide Bar Association and the Metro City Attorneys Association.
+Ken’s activities in Colorado include service as a past chair of the Metro Mayors Caucus, and past president of the Continental Divide Bar Association and the Metro City Attorneys Association.
 He is currently a member of the International Municipal Lawyers Association and an associate member of the Colorado Municipal League.